DebrisHauler/HIIT-workout-personal-audio-trainer/README.md

 ## Getting started:

-you need python (I used 3.7)
+You need python (I used 3.7)

-you need ffmpeg, and your environment variables point to it.
+You need ffmpeg, and your environment variables point to it.
 Instructions:

 [how to install ffmpeg](https://www.youtube.com/watch?v=qjtmgCb8NcE)